How To Stop Your Receding Gums From Getting Worse?

 If you catch receding gums early enough, you can slow down recession and stop gum loss before it becomes too damaging.

-Regardless of how far along your gum recession may be, you and your dentist will make a plan to treat the condition and restore your smile based on your unique case.
+Regardless of how far along with your gum recession maybe, you and your dentist will make a plan to treat the condition and restore your smile based on your unique case.